clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 deepstream-app -c deepstream_app_config.txt
 ```

+**NB:** This dataset used for training this model was synthetic hence the tarined model cannot be validated using real world data.
+However the instructions below could be used to run the model using a USB cam or CSI camera:

 ###### Running application using a Webcam

 To run the application using a USB cam, run the below command on your terminal: